“2025, World Cancer Day”

 Representatives from Albania, Algeria, Bosnia-Herzegovina, Bulgaria, Croatia, Egypt, France, Greece, Iran, Italy, Jordan, Kosovo, Lebanon, Libya, Macedonia, Montenegro, Morocco, Palestine, Portugal, Slovenia, Spain, Syria, Tunisia, Turkey.
 IARC and UICC expressed their support for the initiative.

-The MTCC, managed by responsible and reputed professionals, aims to influence at the national level the appropriate institutions and bodies (lawmakers, stakeholders, health officials, voluntary organizations, etc.) to prioritize health policies that enforce prevention and early diagnosis, in contrast the foreseen increasing cancer burden.
+The MTCC, managed by responsible and reputed professionals, aims to influence at the national level the appropriate institutions and bodies (lawmakers, stakeholders, health officials, voluntary organizations, etc.) to prioritize health policies that enforce prevention and early diagnosis, in contrast to the foreseen increasing cancer burden.

 A call for action

-Among Non-Communicable Diseases, Cancer has been recognized, by the United Nations in 2013, as a Global Emergency. http://www.who.int/nmh/events/un_ncd_summit2011/en/
+Among Non-Communicable Diseases, Cancer has been recognized by the United Nations in 2013, as a Global Emergency. http://www.who.int/nmh/events/un_ncd_summit2011/en/

 Although cancer research has progressed at a rapid pace, a gap remains between what is known about how to improve cancer prevention and early diagnosis and what is implemented as best practices in the given health system and communities (Cancer Epidemiol Biomark.
 Prev.
 23(11); 2512–21.
 2014 ).